 Birthday of Benito Juarez, March 21.
 National holiday.
 Juarez was born near the city of Oaxaca.
 The President of Mexico often visits (and chaos ensues).

 Lunes Santos (Holy Monday), Day after Easter, celebrated in Teotitlan.
 Throughout the town are small altars built with the carpets made in Teotitlan.
-There is a long procession throught the town, starting with Mass at 7:00 am and continuing through most of the day.
+There is a long procession throughout the town, starting with Mass at 7:00 am and continuing through most of the day.

 Day of the Holy Cross, May 3.
 Small crosses are placed on buildings under construction, day of feasting for anyone in the construction business.